2. Cheese

 Summary

 Cheese is mostly about two things: fat and cruelty to animals.
-By giving it up, you will reduce both your fat intake and your contribution to suffering.
-More than other animal products, people say they feel better after giving up dairy.
-This is unsurprising, as only a third of people globally have the genetic mutation necessary to process lactose beyond infancy.
-Like all other mammals, humans are naturally weaned from their mother's milk after infancy.
+By giving up cheese, you will reduce both your fat intake and your contribution to suffering.
+More than other animal products, it is common for people to say they feel better after giving up dairy.
+This is unsurprising, as, like all other mammals, humans are naturally weaned from their mother's milk after infancy.
+Only a third of people globally have the genetic mutation necessary to process lactose beyond infancy.
 The experience of expressing and imbibing milk evolved as part of the intimate relationship between a mother and her child.
-For humans to interfere with this, to commercialise the pregnancies of other species, is oppressive…and a bit creepy.
+For humans to interfere in this relationship, to commercialise the pregnancies of other species, is oppressive…and slightly weird and creepy.

 Discussion